 Try Oatmeal Soda Bread with Apricots for a change from the typical raisin soda bread.
 This healthy and hearty soda bread is made with rolled oats and dried apricots.

-Oatmeal Soda Bread with Apricots for a nice change of pace!
+Homemade Oatmeal Soda Bread with Apricots for a nice change of pace!

-Since I wanted to make a soda bread that was a little different than the usual, I immediately thought of adding oats.
+I wanted to make a soda bread that was a little different than the usual, so I immediately thought of adding oats.
 I switched out the white sugar for a little honey and used dried apricots instead of raisins.
 With just a hint of sweetness, this soda bread is particularly good toasted for breakfast.

 While the bread is baking the apricot bits on the surface will probably burn.
 Just use a toothpick or the pointed tip of a knife to pick the burned bits off the loaf after it comes out of the oven.